lchop/Cpp_guide/C++.md

 * **srand()**: truly rand with a seed as arg
 * **#include ** : to use time
 * **srand(time(0))**: seed the time to rand
-* **->**: It's to access a member function or a member variable or reference of an object through a pointer (with a regular variable or reference you would use . )
+* **->**: it's to access a member function or a member variable or reference of an object through a pointer (with a regular variable or reference you would use . )

    [TOC](#table_of_contents)
 *************************